Next-to-next-to-leading power corrections to unpolarized Semi-Inclusive Deep Inelastic Scattering: Numerical estimates and comparisons

-These parametrizations were shown to work reasonably well in phenomenological applications.
-The collinear functions $f_1^a(x)$ and $D_1^a(z)$ are taken from MSTW~\cite{Martin:2009iq} and DSS~\cite{deFlorian:2007aj} extractions~\cite{Anselmino:2005nn,Collins:2005ie,DAlesio:2007bjf,Barone:2008tn,Schweitzer:2010tt, Signori:2013mda,Anselmino:2013lza,Barone:2015ksa,Cammarota:2020qcw,Gamberg:2022kdb}.
-This is the same set up as in Ref.~\cite{Bastami:2018xqd} where Semi-Inclusive Deep Inelastic Scattering in Wandzura-Wilczek-type (WW) approximation was studied.
-In this approximation, TMD functions that originate from quark-gluon correlations are assumed to be small and a series of relations are found among TMDs.
-These relations, such as $xf^{\perp}\simeq f_1$ and $x h \simeq -({\bm k_\perp^2}/{M^2})h_1^\perp$, see Appendix~\ref{app:misc}, allow to reduce drastically the number of TMDs contributing to structure functions and to simplify the expressions.
-It was found in Ref.~\cite{Bastami:2018xqd} that WW approximations were generally in agreement with the experimental observations.
-By keeping the same set up we will be able to comment on similarities and differences of WW approximations with our formalism.
+In this approximation, TMD functions that originate from quark–gluon correlations are assumed to be small, and a series of relations among TMDs can be established.
+These relations, such as $x f^{\perp} \simeq f_1$ and $x h \simeq -({\bm k_\perp^2}/{M^2}) h_1^\perp$ (see Appendix~\ref{app:misc}), allow one to significantly reduce the number of TMDs contributing to structure functions and to simplify the expressions.
+It was found in Ref.~\cite{Bastami:2018xqd} that the WW approximation is generally in agreement with experimental observations.
+By adopting the same setup, we will be able to comment on the similarities and differences between the WW approximation and our formalism.

 Parametrizations for unpolarized TMD PDF and TMD FF will be taken from Ref.~\cite{Anselmino:2005nn}, they are flavor independent with $\avkperp_{f_1} = 0.25$ (GeV$^2$), $\avpperp_{D_1}= 0.2$ (GeV$^2$).
 As we do not perform a phenomenological analysis, these parametrizations are sufficient for numerical estimates.
 Using formulas ~\eqref{eq:FUU_Ian1}-\eqref{eq:FUUcos2phi_Ian1} one can perform calculations with any other set of TMD PDFs and TMD FFs.
 Boer-Mulders functions and their first moments, $h_1^{\perp (1)} (x)$, are taken from Ref.~\cite{Barone:2009hw} and the Collins FF and their first moments, $H_1^{\perp (1)} (\zh)$, are from Ref.~\cite{Anselmino:2013vqa}.
-This set up will allow us to have the direct comparison with results of Ref.~\cite{Bastami:2018xqd}.
-In the plots in the following Sections we will not restrict the range of $\Phperp$ to the one where our approximation works, $q_T/Q \ll 1$.
-The reason is that, first, experimental values of $q_T$ are not always available and, second, we would like to explore the expression for the whole range in $\Phperp$, however the interpretation of our estimates at large values of $\Phperp$ should be done with caution.
+The initial scale of the parametrizations in Eqs.~(\ref{eq:Gauss-f1} - \ref{eq:Gauss-h1perp}) is $Q^2=2.4$ GeV$^2$.
+This setup will allow us to have the direct comparison with results of Ref.~\cite{Bastami:2018xqd}.
+In the plots in the following Sections we will not restrict the range of $\Phperp$ to the one where TMD formalism works, $q_T/Q \ll 1$.
+The reason is that, first, experimental values of $q_T$ are not always available and, second, we would like to explore the expression for the whole range in $\Phperp$; however the interpretation of our estimates at large values of $\Phperp$ should be done with caution.